dannyallover/causal-tracing/README.md

 <ins>observations:</ins> The results tend to match up, albeit it's not exactly perfect.
 I think it's close enough where the differences can be attributed to the randomness; however, a closer look at their code base is warranted \[have now done this]\.

 #### Addendum on Above Experiment: <ins>Number of Tokens</ins>
 The more tokens in the prompt, the less the early site/late site idea holds as observed in the ROME paper; the number of tokens also correlates with the magnitude of the indirect effect.
-Here are the results of the average indirect effect on the 100 prompts with the most amount of tokens.
-Here are the results of the average indirect effect on the 100 prompts with the most amount of tokens.
+[Here](https://github.com/dannyallover/gpt_interp/blob/main/causal_tracing/gtp2-xl/100_prompts_with_least_tokens_aie.pdf) are the results of the average indirect effect on the 100 prompts with the least amount of tokens.
+[Here](https://github.com/dannyallover/gpt_interp/blob/main/causal_tracing/gtp2-xl/100_prompts_with_most_tokens_aie.pdf) are the results of the average indirect effect on the 100 prompts with the most amount of tokens.

 ### <ins>[gpt2-large](https://huggingface.co/gpt2-large)</ins>